brandon-le-1/shopify_app/README.md

   * Rails 7.0.1
   * Ruby 3.0.3
 * Fork and clone the repository
-* cd in your local repo version and run the following commands *
+* '''cd''' in your local repo version and run the following commands
+ * To install the gems:
+  * bundle (you may have to bundle update and then try again if this command fails)